-Please see the charts in the Withdrawal/ Termination Refund Policy in the undergraduate section of the Catalog.
+Please see the charts in the Withdrawal/ Refund Termination Policy undergraduate section of the Catalog.
 The same rates and details apply to graduate students.

 ACADEMIC POLICIES USE OF CAMPUS

 Those enrolled in graduate studies at University of Valley Forge have access to the campus, library, dining facilities, athletic facilities, technology and events.
 Charges may be incurred at times.